deepakjnv880/Create_own_linux_shell_in_CPP/README.md

     git clone https://github.com/deepakjnv880/Create_own_linux_shell_in_CPP.git

-Go to the folder Time-table-assist-tool :-
+Go to the folder Create_own_linux_shell_in_CPP :-

     cd  Create_own_linux_shell_in_CPP

 G++ complier version 7.5.0 is used.

+Go to the folder code:-

+    cd  code

 Run the code :-

-    code/./a.out
+    /a.out

+In the case you want to change the code and run:-

+    g++ main.cpp
+    /a.out

 # File Structure
 The file structure of this repo is same as any other good project.
 After entering main folder there is one readme file, assignment pdf and code folder.